 AFTER INCORPORATION, EDGEMONT RESIDENTS WILL STILL HAVE PARKING PRIVILEGES AT THE HARTSDALE TRAIN STATION

 The EIC has released a legal memorandum addressing how Edgemont’s incorporation would affect Edgemont residents’ parking privileges at commuter lots operated by the Hartsdale Public Parking District (“HPPD”).
-The full analysis is accessible at www.edgemont2018.org.
+The full legal analysis is accessible here.
 The nutshell version is that because a sizeable portion of the HPPD would fall within the Village of Edgemont's boundaries, Edgemont would have the leverage to ensure sufficient parking for its residents.

 For background: the HPPD is not a subdivision of Greenburgh, but rather an entirely separate legal entity known as a “special district.”
 A special district is an area within a town—funded by taxes, assessments, and/or user fees—that provides a municipal service such as water, fire, or (as here) parking.
 New York has nearly 7,000 special districts and Edgemont itself is served by several, including the HPPD, the Greenville Fire District, and the Greenburgh Consolidated Water District.